cudmore/treadmill/docs/docs/index.md

 #
 # Introduction

 Controlling an experiment with an Arduino microcontroller has become commonplace in scientific labs.
-A major bottle-neck in making these Arduino controlled experiments main-stream is the difficulty in their use.
+A major bottle-neck in making experiments controlled with an Arduino main-stream is the difficulty in their use.
 Once embedded into an experiment, the control of an Arduino often involves cognitively-demanding command line interaction which detracts from potentially complicated experiments.
 Thus, a simplified interface to control an Arduino during an experiment is necessary.

 Here, we present a simplified and experimentally fool-proof web interface to control an Arduino using a point-and-click web interface.
 In particular, we have built a motorized treadmill for in vivo head-fixed two-photon imaging.
 We provide schematics for building the treadmill as well as Arduino and Python code to control the treadmill.

-This is an general-purpose open-source framework where Arduino based experiments can be controlled through a web interface.
-The source-code can be easily modified to meet unique experimental designs.
+This is a general-purpose open-source framework where Arduino based experiments can be controlled through a web interface.
+The source-code can be easily modified to meet new and unique experimental designs.

 ## Web Interface